dilip29/Summer-Training-Python-development/README.md

 ![screenshot from 2018-11-18 12-40-07](https://user-images.githubusercontent.com/40792388/48669654-29ad1780-eb2f-11e8-9357-9bd640057415.png)
 ----

-> This is a Fantasy cricket Desktop application build in python that allows user to build their own dream team and play !!!....Isn't it exciting.....
+> This is a Fantasy cricket Desktop application build in python that allows user to build their own dream cricket team , analyse it and play !!!....Isn't it exciting.....

 ---